codepath/android_guides/Developing-Custom-Themes.md

 ## 3. Custom Attributes

-As you may know, Android provides the ability to add custom views to your layouts.
-This lets you alter the behavior of existing components or create your very own specialized components.
-Typically you would also want to define your own attributes for these views representing each valid key for your theme.
-This can be done in the `res/values/attrs.xml` file.

 Here we need to declare the styleable attributes so we can use them in XML markup.
 These are the custom attributes you would like your theme to define.

 Create a file called `attrs.xml` inside `/res/values/` and add the following